neuefische/web-exercises/sessions/js-loops/for-stars/README.md

 - The loop should have
   - an internal counter variable
-  - a criteria to be met by the counter variable
+  - a criterion to be met by the counter variable
   - a rule how the counter variable is increased.
 - Create an `img` element in each iteration; you may declare it to a variable called `star`.
 - Set the `src` property of the `star` variable to `STAR_EMPTY`.